Nashua High School South: Academics

 Nashua High School South is ranked 36th among all New Hampshire high schools.
 About 34% of its students participate in Advanced Placement coursework and exams.
 Within all schools in the United States, Nashua High School South is ranked #6,348 out of approximately 18,000 schools.

-The school has four class periods daily, starting at 7:20 am until 2:03 pm.
+The school has five class periods daily, starting at 7:20 am until 2:03 pm.
 The class schedule refers to each class period as "blocks."
-Each block has an allocated 80 minutes of class time.
-Before the third and fourth blocks start, students are given a recess period known as "E-Block" to study or participate in school clubs.
-South teachers are also available for extra help and tutoring during e-block and after school.
+Each block has an allocated 68 minutes of class time.
+One of these blocks is study hall, where students are supposed to complete their homework.
+South teachers are also available for extra help and tutoring after school.

 School clubs

 Nashua High School South has over 80 clubs available for students to get involved in.
 Clubs are run by faculty advisors who provide their classroom space for the club and oversee any meetings.
 Clubs are Nashua High School South are mostly led by students.
 Some clubs elect presidents and vice presidents to establish a formal structure.

 Some of the school's clubs include the Programming Club, which competes in American Computer Science League competitions, and the school robotics team participates in FIRST Robotics Competitions.